Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 - Avoid driving at night as much as possible

 Food and Water Rules

 When abroad, choose busy restaurants that look clean and serve made-to-order dishes rather than buffet items that may have been sitting for long periods of time at an unsafe temperature.
 If you must try the food from the street vendors, bring your own utensils and only eat hot foods cooked right in front of you.
 Also make sure that the dishes used are not cleaned in tap water, but in clean, filtered water.
 Bring your own water purification system in the event that you do not have access to safe bottled water.
 If you purchase bottled water, be sure that bottles are sealed before purchase and poke a hole in the bottom of the bottle before disposal to ensure it cannot be refilled and sold as new.

-- fresh, fully cooked hot dished, served hot
+- Fresh, fully cooked hot dishes, served hot